 THE IMPORTANCE OF HUMAN TRANSLATION

-No matter how advanced our tech world seems, we still haven’t developed an app or tool that can automatically generate high-quality content.
+No matter how advanced our tech world seems, we still haven’t developed an app or tool that can generate high-quality automated content.
 After all, that’s why copywriters and authors still have jobs in today’s increasingly automated work environment.

 The kind of content Google wants to see in its results is hand-crafted and has been well-researched so as to provide maximum value for users.
 We, humans, are still the best, most reliable tool for creating that kind of content.
 That’s why human translation and writing services are so important.